Downtown Knoxville Walk (Self Guided), Knoxville

 Gay Street traverses the heart of Knoxville's downtown area.
 Since its development in the 1790s, the street has served as the city's principal financial and commercial thoroughfare, playing a primary role in its historical and cultural evolution.
 Part of Charles McClung's original 1791 plat of Knoxville, Gay Street was a focal point for the early political activity of both the city and the State of Tennessee.

-By 1850, Gay Street had accommodated three-fourths of Knoxville's commercial activity, and in 1854 became the first paved road in the city.
+By 1850, Gay Street had accommodated three-fourths of Knoxville's commercial activity and in 1854 became the first paved road in the city.
 On the eve of the Civil War, Gay Street was the site of simultaneous Union and Confederate recruiting rallies.
 After the war, it saw extensive commercial development as railroad construction brought an industrial boom to Knoxville.

-Today, Gay Street is a home to the largest office buildings and oldest commercial structures in Knoxville; several local buildings are listed on the National Register of Historic Places.
+Today, Gay Street is home to the largest office buildings and oldest commercial structures in Knoxville; several local buildings are listed on the National Register of Historic Places.

 4) East Tennessee History Center (must see)

-5) Tennessee Theater, Burwell Building (must see)
+5) Tennessee Theatre, Burwell Building (must see)

 The theater first opened on October 1, 1928, and with nearly 2,000 seats in the auditorium, was billed as "Knoxville's Grand Entertainment Palace".
-Its interior was designed by Chicago architects Graven & Mayger in the Spanish-Moorish style, although the design incorporates elements from all parts of the world: Czechoslovakian crystals in the French-style chandeliers, Italian terrazzo flooring in the Grand Lobby, and Oriental influences in the carpet and drapery patterns.
+Its interior was designed by Chicago architects Graven & Mayger in the Spanish-Moorish style, while also incorporating elements from different parts of the world, such as French-style chandeliers with Czechoslovakian crystals, Italian terrazzo flooring in the Grand Lobby, and Oriental influences in the carpet and drapery patterns.
+It also featured a beautiful Wurlitzer Organ.
 The theater was one of the first public buildings in Knoxville to have air conditioning.
-It also featured a beautiful Wurlitzer Organ.
-On April 1, 1982, the theater was placed on the National Register of Historic Places.

-Originally built as a “motion picture palace,” the Tennessee Theatre also served as a regular host of live music and weekend talent shows that gave country stars a chance to perform on its historic stage.
-Roy Acuff, dubbed the "King of Country Music", had his first public appearance here during a talent show, but admitted to have never won the first place since the competition was too stiff in Knoxville.
-Famous musicians across genres still grace the theater's stage today, making it one of the most significant standing country music landmarks in East Tennessee.
+Even though it was originally built as a “motion picture palace,” the Tennessee Theatre regularly played host to live music and weekend talent shows that gave stars of country music a chance to perform on its historic stage.
+Among them, Roy Acuff, dubbed the "King of Country Music", had his first public appearance here during a talent show.
+He admitted to having never won the first place, though, since the competition was too stiff.

 6) First Presbyterian Church and Its Cemetery